 AARP Hearing Center

-A woman in Sarasota received an upsetting call last year: it was someone claiming to be a sheriff from the Sarasota County Sheriff’s Office — whose number showed up on her caller ID, so it seemed legitimate — and notified her that a warrant had been issued for her arrest because she’d missed jury duty.
-She was told she could pay a penalty through a “Bonding Transition Center,” which was actually a Bitcoin ATM, to avoid arrest.
-It was a scam, she’d learn, after sending $12,825 to the criminals, one of whom had contacted her from a Georgia state prison, according to Robert Handberg, U.S. Attorney for the 35-county Middle District of Florida, who notes that this is hardly an isolated incident.
+A woman in Sarasota received an upsetting call: Someone claiming to be a sheriff from the Sarasota County Sheriff’s Office — whose number showed up on her caller ID, so it seemed legitimate — notified her that a warrant had been issued for her arrest because she’d missed jury duty.
+She was told she could pay a penalty through a “Bonding Transition Center,” which was actually a cryptocurrency kiosk, to avoid arrest.
+It was a scam, she’d learn, after sending $12,825 to the criminals, one of whom had contacted her from a Georgia state prison, according to Roger Handberg, an attorney who specializes in financial crimes and a former U.S. Attorney for the 35-county Middle District of Florida, who notes that this is hardly an isolated incident.

 “We’re seeing a real uptick in the scam,” he says, adding that criminals are using the names of real sheriffs and federal judges and spoofing real numbers to perpetrate their schemes.
 “I really feel like this is going to be the tip of the iceberg.”